Classic Cocktails and Bartending Basics

 Passion Fruit Spritz

-passion spritz garnished with lime and mint on coasters with bottle of passion fruit liqueur and sprigs of mint.
+yellow orange spritz cocktail garnished with lime and mint on coasters with bottle of passion fruit liqueur and sprigs of mint.

 Negroni Spritz